Into-The-Grey/osint_tool/docs/usage.md

 ## Introduction

 The OSINT Tool is a modular, extensible application for gathering open‑source intelligence.
 It supports scanning for email addresses, usernames, domains, IP addresses, phone numbers, street addresses, and real names using passive techniques.
-In addition, it provides active utilities (such as Nmap, Gobuster, Nikto, Hydra, and Medeusa) for more advanced testing scenarios. **Warning:** Active tools may perform intrusive scans.
+In addition, it provides active utilities (such as Nmap, Gobuster, Nikto, Hydra, and Medusa) for more advanced testing scenarios. **Warning:** Active tools may perform intrusive scans.
 Ensure you have authorization before using them.

 ## Installation